ES

 How to Spot Nursing Home Abuse

-Nursing homes are legally obligated to provide for the mental, physical, and psychosocial wellbeing of residents.
+Nursing homes are legally obligated to provide for residents’ mental, physical, and psychosocial well-being.
 This is what we expect when we leave our loved ones to the care of nursing home employees.
-Sadly, there is no guarantee that the staff will care for our loved ones properly.
+Sadly, there is no guarantee that the staff will properly care for our loved ones.
 If you suspect that staff members are abusing your loved in a nursing home, here are steps you can take to find out for sure.

 CHECK FOR BRUISING